frankge777/CS4230/README.md

 - Blood oxygen level

 ## Functionality
-This program simulates monitoring by reading data either from a file or from the keyboard.
+This program simulates monitoring by reading data either from a file.
 Data is read every 10 seconds, with the following specifics:
 - Pulse readings are taken every 10 seconds.
 - Oxygen levels are normally read every 10 seconds but can occasionally be missing.
 - Blood pressure readings are taken at irregular intervals.